nan0nan0/nano-denominations/README.md

 ## Nano Denomination History

-Initially Nano Currency was called Raiblocks,  The initial mint of and subsequent burn of Nano currency resulted in a distribution 133,248,297 individual units, known as coins.
-Becasue of the distribution, there can only be superunits that go up to one hundred million Nano, as there is not enough coin supply to reach any higher denomination.
+Initially Nano Currency was called Raiblocks.
+The initial mint of and subsequent burn of Nano currency resulted in a distribution 133,248,297 individual raiblocks.

-Nano has a very high resolution for a currrency, as it is precise to 10<sup>30</sup> decimal places, or one .
-Nano could contain up to thirty subunit terms to describe each decimal place.
-For brevity we have only included the first 10 subunits and the first 5 superunits.

-## Precision

-Nano is precise to 10<sup>30</sup> decimal places.

 ### Nano Superunits